Murder of Sim Ah Lek: Execution

 On 15 August 1994, Phua's appeal against his conviction and sentence was dismissed by the Court of Appeal.
 Without asking for the prosecution's reply, Chief Justice Yong Pung How, who heard the appeal together with two other Judges of Appeal L P Thean and M Karthigesu, dismissed the claims that Phua had accidentally inflicted the two fatal wounds and had no motive to commit murder, and therefore rejected Phua's appeal.
 Subsequently, Phua's death row plea for clemency was also turned down by the President of Singapore.

-On 16 June 1995, for the charge of murdering Sim Ah Lek, 37-year-old Phua Soy Boon was put to death by hanging at dawn.
-On that same day at Changi Prison (where Phua was executed), three other prisoners - 27-year-old mechanic Chan Hock Wai who imported 149g of heroin, and two taxi robbers Junalis Lumat and Mohamad Ashiek Salleh who killed a taxi driver - were also hanged.
+On 16 June 1995, for the charge of murdering Sim Ah Lek, 37-year-old Phua Soy Boon was put to death by hanging.
+On that same day at Changi Prison (where Phua was executed), three other prisoners - 27-year-old mechanic Chan Hock Wai who imported 149.84g of heroin, and two taxi robbers Junalis Lumat and Mohamad Ashiek Salleh who killed a taxi driver - were also hanged.

 In September 1996, Singaporean crime show Crimewatch re-enacted the Sim Ah Lek murder case and aired it on television.